-1. Silence – This is the film from 2016 I thought about the most and admire the most and will study the most and felt the most.
+1. Silence – This is the film from 2016 I thought about the most, felt the most, admire the most and will study the most.
 Silence is the greatest and most essential film of 2016 — and it’s not close.
 Martin Scorsese’s missionary to the edges of the earth and into the heart of religion is a soul crushingly moving piece of art; a painterly study of faith and doubt that spans decades.
 It’s a challenging, lost biblical tale asking if mankind is a slave to the monolith of religion or if it is our guide to the stars.
 Following Apocalypse Now‘s ‘Heart of Darkness’ blueprint, Andrew Garfield’s Father Rodrigues narrates his path to reach Father Ferreira in the swamp of Japan.
 Scorsese’s reach is occasionally beyond grasp, but what he grabs a hold of at points here is an unknowable answer to mankind’s purpose.
 Any film that tries to quote both Citizen Kane and 2001: A Space Odyssey has some pretty big balls, but Scorsese pulls it off with a quiet passion and genuine curiosity for unanswerable questions.
 It’s the type of film you’d see in the 70s that would be lauded and celebrated for its challenging nature and superb craft.
 In today’s landscape it’s met by audiences with silence.
 That’s poetically fitting, and a sure sign that 10 years from now we’ll hear the delayed applause it deserves.

 Comment with your fave films of the year!